aiidateam/aiida-tutorials/docs/sections/data/groups.md

 :::{important}

-Any deletion operation related to groups won't affect the nodes themselves.
+Any deletion operation related to groups will not affect the nodes themselves.
 For example if you delete a group, the nodes that belonged to the group will remain in the database.
 The same happens if you remove nodes from the group -- they will remain in the database but won't belong to the group any more.